vnwal001/MyTestFolder/HW2-report.md

 I peformed the following transformation on GREL expressions on columns

-`Text transform on 0 cells in column RATING: grel:if(isNull(value), 0, value)------------if rating is null, change to zero Text transform on 0 cells in column VOTES: grel:if(isNull(value), 0, value)-------------if rating is votes is null, change to zero
+`if(isNull(value), 0, value)------------if rating is null, change to zero
-Text transform on 1,393 cells in column RunTime: grel:if(isNull(value), 0, value)-------if rating is runtime is null, change to zero
-Text transform on 4,423 cells in column VOTES: value.toNumber()------- Convert votes to numbers Text transform on 6,781 cells in column RunTime: value.toNumber()----- Convert runtime to numbers Text transform on 8,170 cells in column RATING: value.toNumber()------ Convert ratings to numbers Text transform on 4,423 cells in column VOTES: value.toString() ------ Convert votes back to string Text transform on 3,748 cells in column VOTES: grel:value.replace(",", "")------------Remove all commas in votes Text transform on 8,171 cells in column VOTES: value.toNumber()----------Convert all votes back to numbers`
+if(isNull(value), 0, value)-------------if rating is votes is null, change to zero if(isNull(value), 0, value)-------if rating is runtime is null, change to zero value.toNumber()------- Convert votes to numbers value.toNumber()----- Convert runtime to numbers value.toNumber()------ Convert ratings to numbers value.toString() ------ Convert votes back to string grel:value.replace(",", "")------------Remove all commas in votes value.toNumber()----------Convert all votes back to numbers`